and welcome to our German Word of the Day. This time we’ll, finally… at long last :), have a look at the meaning of

 “Yeah… I think I’m not gonna leave/stop/”not do” the cooking.”

 - Eigentlich wollte ich heute abend Fussball spielen gehen, aber ich glaube ich lass das lieber.
 Mein Knie tut weh.

 - Originally I wanted to go play soccer tonight but I think I’m not going to do it.
 My knee hurts.

 - Don’t do it.
 Don’t bother.

-The es makes it sound less determined and harsh.
+If you’re wondering about the difference between the last two… the es sounds less direct and focused (and harsh).
 You’d use the first if you kid was messing with your phone for example and the second if you’re friend, who recently broke up, ponders calling the ex again and you think it’s a waste of time (and energy).

 - I leave the picture as it is.

 - Because the weather is so good, I’m leaving the window open while I’m out of the house.

 - Weil das Wetter so gut ist, lasse ich das Fenster auf, während ich weg bin.

 but also in a sense of not taking away…